Common Address Redundancy Protocol: History

 In the late 1990s the Internet Engineering Task Force (IETF) began work on a protocol for router redundancy.
 In 1997, Cisco informed the IETF that it had patents in this area and, in 1998, pointed out its patent on HSRP.
 Nonetheless, IETF continued work on VRRP.
 After some debate, the IETF VRRP working group decided to approve the standard, despite its reliance on patented techniques, as long as Cisco made the patent available to third parties under reasonable and non-discriminatory licensing terms.
-Because VRRP fixed problems with the HSRP protocol, Cisco began using VRRP instead, while still claiming it as its own.

 Cisco informed the OpenBSD developers that it would enforce its patent on HSRP.
 Cisco's position may have been due to their lawsuit with Alcatel.
-As Cisco's licensing terms prevented an open-source VRRP implementation, the OpenBSD developers begun developing CARP instead.
+As Cisco's licensing terms prevented an open-source VRRP implementation, the OpenBSD developers began developing CARP instead.
 OpenBSD focuses on security.
 They designed CARP to use cryptography.
 This made CARP fundamentally different from VRRP and ensured that CARP did not infringe on Cisco's patent.
 CARP became available in October 2003.
 Later, it was integrated into FreeBSD (first released in May 2005 with FreeBSD 5.4), NetBSD and Linux (ucarp).
 While Cisco's US patent expired in 2014, the two incompatible protocols continue to coexist.